Efraín Ríos Montt: Support from US and Israel

-In 1977, the Carter administration had suspended aid by the United States to Guatemala, due to the grave violations of human rights by the Guatemalan government.
+In 1977, the United States under the Jimmy Carter administration suspended aid to Guatemala due to the grave violations of human rights by the Guatemalan government.
 In 1981, the new Reagan administration authorized the sale to the Guatemalan military of $4 million in helicopter spare parts and $6.3 million in additional military supplies, to be shipped in 1982 and 1983.

 President Ronald Reagan traveled to Central America in December 1982.
-He did not visit Guatemala, but met with Efraín Ríos Montt in San Pedro Sula, Honduras, on December 4, 1982.
-During that meeting, General Ríos Montt reassured Reagan that the Guatemalan government's counter-insurgency strategy was not one of "scorched earth", but rather of "scorched Communists", and pledged to work to restore the democratic process in the country.
+He did not visit Guatemala but met with General Ríos Montt in San Pedro Sula, Honduras, on December 4, 1982.
+During that meeting, Ríos Montt reassured Reagan that the Guatemalan government's counter-insurgency strategy was not one of "scorched earth," but rather of "scorched Communists," and pledged to work to restore the democratic process in the country.
 Reagan then declared: "President Ríos Montt is a man of great personal integrity and commitment...
 I know he wants to improve the quality of life for all Guatemalans and to promote social justice."

 Guatemala's poor record on human rights and the refusal of General Ríos Montt to call immediately for new elections prevented the Reagan administration from restoring US aid to Guatemala, which would have required the consent of the US Congress.
 The Reagan administration did continue the sale of helicopter parts to the Guatemalan military, even though a then-secret 1983 CIA cable noted a rise in "suspect right-wing violence" and an increasing number of bodies "appearing in ditches and gullies."

 Israel, which had been supplying arms to Guatemala since 1974, continued its aid provisions during Ríos Montt's government.
-The cooperation did not just involve hardware, but also included providing intelligence and operational training, carried out both in Israel and in Guatemala.
+The cooperation did not just involve hardware but also included providing intelligence and operational training, carried out both in Israel and Guatemala.
 In 1982, Ríos Montt told ABC News that his success was due to the fact that "our soldiers were trained by Israelis."
 There was not much outcry in Israel at the time about its involvement in Guatemala, though the support for Ríos Montt was no secret.
-According to journalist Victor Perera, in 1985 at a cemetery in Chichicastenango, relatives of a man killed by the military told him that "in church they tell us that divine justice is on the side of the poor; but the fact of the matter is, it is the military who get the Israeli guns."
+According to journalist Victor Perera, in 1985, at a cemetery in Chichicastenango, relatives of a man killed by the military told him that "in church they tell us that divine justice is on the side of the poor; but the fact of the matter is, it is the military who get the Israeli guns."